tooloora

 Which fields can I edit?

-Title, author, subject, keywords and creator (the document's Info dictionary).
-The producer field is shown for reference.
+Title, author, subject, keywords and creator (the document's Info dictionary), plus the creation and modification dates.
+The producer field is shown for reference and is cleared together with everything else when you remove all metadata.

 Can I clear metadata for privacy?